knife-zero/knife-zero.github.io/index.md

 - [chef-run Guide](https://www.chef.sh/docs/chef-workstation/chef-run-users-guide/)

-If you didn't have any nodes yet.
-And you'd like to manage there lifecycle as Code (with tools which provided by Chef).
-You can consider the [chef-provisioning](https://docs.chef.io/provisioning.html).
-`chef-provisioning` manages provisioning and updating ,disposing of nodes (Transfer of Chef-Repo is similar to Knife-Solo).
-And, `zero converge` of Knife-Zero can also be used in a updating of Nodes which are managed under `chef-provisioning`.

 When it's existence or Node is provisioned by other tools, Knife-Zero is convenient.
 If local search is unnecessary, [Knife-Solo](http://matschaffer.github.io/knife-solo/) can also be chosen.

 If you seem to hard about learning chef but love Ruby, You can consider the [Itamae](http://itamae.kitchen/).